 - Reviewing project budgets and expenditures

 - Preparing reports as needed and assisting with award close-out

 - Training departmental staff as needed for post-award transaction administration to enhance their support of their faculty's grant activities

-It is strongly recommended that you get in touch with Karen Mason (email@example.com) or Sarah Vega-Liros (firstname.lastname@example.org) at least one month in advance of the sponsor deadline to allow time for preparation, determination of submission timeline, review, and coordination with internal and online application systems.
+If you plan on submitting a proposal that you seek ISSR assistance on, you should notify Karen Mason (email@example.com) or Sarah Vega-Liros (firstname.lastname@example.org) at least one month in advance of the sponsor deadline to allow time for preparation, determination of submission timeline, review, and coordination with internal and online application systems.
 Our staff manages proposal submission from faculty and graduate students across the social sciences, and proposals brought to our attention later than that will be handled as time constraints allow.